haroldtreen/haroldtreen.github.io/_posts/2016-10-23-recurse-center-week-4.md

 > ...that's a moralistic judgement about my abilities with NVC!
 > ...shit.

 The result is that I'm quickly sucked into the idea that there are right and wrong ways to frame thoughts.
-Thinking about thoughts until the thoughts are the things I want to think.
+Thinking about thoughts until the thoughts are the things I want to think 🤔.

 It took me Monday and Tuesday to get the presentation where I wanted.
 After that I still hadn't blogged.
 I switched from one heavily self-reflective task to the next.
-By the end of it all I just wanted to code!
+By the end of it all, I just wanted to code!

-#### **Misusing NVC**
+**Misusing NVC**
 When I posted that I would be talking about NVC, it grabbed a fellow NVC aware Recurser's attention.
 It was nice having someone to run ideas by.
 Also to have that person point out where I had been misusing NVC.

 In the past I've gotten caught up in the game of *"How can we translate everything to be NVC"*.
 That would then quickly lead me to judging all my communication as good/bad.
 Seeing NVC as a tool rather than "THE" way to communicate helped relieve some pressure from myself.
 There's no right answers!

 ### Social 👫

-#### **Getting sucked back into RC.**
+**Getting sucked back into RC**
 This week had a bunch of awesome events at RC.

 - Contra dancing